The wild Las Vegas dayclub scene.is on pause due to coronavirus concerns. However, pools remain a popular draw at hotels.

 Dayclub: Daylight (daybeds start at $150, cabanas start $500)

 Topless Pool: Moorea Beach Club (call for latest rates)

 A true spectacle.
 Mandalay Bay Beach features a sandy beach, large wave pool and winding lazy river.
-Concerts by national acts are usually held at night during the summer, but are on hold for 2020.
+Concerts by national acts are usually held at night during the summer, but are still on hold for 2021.
 Neighboring Moorea Beach Club is a bit more sophisticated than other topless pools.
 The Daylight party spot is separate from the main pool complex and has its own parking.
 It’s back open as of July 2 (like all pools at Mandalay Bay) with no live performances and daybed/cabana reservations required.

 Dayclub: Wet Republic (daybeds start at $150, cabanas start at $750)